 Agencies such as Moody’s Standard & Poor’s, Fitch have evaluated Latvia as Stable place for investments.
 Latvia has signed bilateral agreements for the promotion and mutual protection of investments with 43 countries.
 The agreements grant safety and protection to investments made in real estate, intellectual property, shares or any other form of investment, prohibiting the application of unreasonable, discriminatory or arbitrary measures to investments by the other contracting State and direct or indirect expropriation or nationalization.
-Through these investment agreements, Latvia grants national or most favored nation treatment to foreign investment and the expansion, management, maintenance, use, enjoyment and sale or other disposal of investments made by contracting parties.
+Through these investment agreements, Latvia grants national or most favoured nation treatment to foreign investment and the expansion, management, maintenance, use, enjoyment and sale or other disposal of investments made by contracting parties.

 The Foreign Investors’ Council in Latvia (FICIL) is a non-government organization that unites the largest companies, from diﬀerent countries and sectors, who have invested much in Latvia.
 Ten national chambers of commerce operating in Latvia have joined FICIL.
 The companies represented in FICIL account for about 40% (approx. LVL 800 million) of total foreign direct investment stock.